rigetti/pyquil/docs/source/qpu_overview.rst

 gates are activated via RF drives on the flux bias lines.

 Due to a fabrication defect, qubit 3 is not tunable, which prohibits operation of the two-qubit parametric gate described below between qubit 3 and its neighbors.
-Consequently, we treat this as a 19-qubit processor.
+Consequently, we will treat this as a 19-qubit processor.
+This also means that **qubit 3 is not accessible** for quantum computation through Forest.

 .. figure:: figures/figure1-1.png
     :width: 540px